lfe/blog/src/_posts/2015-03-27-1101-the-hidden-origins-of-lisp-future.md

 humble simplicity: Lisp's fun and its beauty rest not only in its syntactic elegance but in its power of expression.
 This is specifically important for the
-adventurer: if you want to create something new, explore some new programmatical territory, you need tools at your fingertips which will allow you to do so flexibly and quickly, with as little overhead as possible.
+adventurer: if you want to create something new, explore some new programmatic territory, you need tools at your fingertips which will allow you to do so flexibly and quickly, with as little overhead as possible.
 Otherwise the moment of inspiration can be to quickly lost, the creative process swallowed in a mire too heavy with infrastructure and process.